dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 #### gh_edit_view_mode

-- default: tree (brings user to github page)
+- default: tree (brings user to GitHub page)

 switch to "edit" to bring the user directly into editing mode